 2. Resell, resell, resell

 You can also resell gift cards on websites like Raise.
-I’ve talked about stacking deals with Amex Offers to buy stuff for yourself, but you can also use certain Amex Offers to buy and sell gift cards.
-The Amex Offer makes it possible to break even and even profit a little.
+You can also use Amex Offers to buy and sell gift cards.
+The Amex Offer makes it possible to break even or possibly profit a little.
 Last month I spent $350 on Saks Fifth Avenue gift cards that I unloaded on Raise.
 After getting $75 back as a statement credit from Amex, I was able to make $15.

 3. Manufactured spending by buying gift cards

 The gist of manufactured spending is buying cash equivalents like Visa or Amex gift cards and finding ways to liquidate them to get your money back and pay off the charge for the gift card on your credit card.
 The most common method of this is buying Visa gift cards and using them to buy a money order and then depositing the money order in your own bank account.
 There are small fees associated with manufactured spending.
 You’ll pay a fee to buy the gift card and to buy the money order.
 You can read more about the various methods of manufactured spending here.

 4. Buy store gift cards to use at a later date

 If you don’t want to deal with the fees of cash equivalent gift cards, you can buy credit cards to stores for no fee.
 Say you have a spending requirement to meet in September but you know you’ll be doing a lot of Christmas shopping in November.
 Buy gift cards to stores where you anticipate doing your Christmas shopping.
 You’re still spending your own money, but it allows you to knock out your spending requirement without buying something you wouldn’t have bought otherwise.